 Moving on to something you can quote me on…

-So while I can’t tell you exactly how long your podcast episodes, I can give you some sound strategies to help you determine how long your episodes should be!
+So while I can’t tell you exactly how long podcast episodes, in general, should be, I can give you some sound strategies to help you determine how long your episodes should be!

-To help save you time, we’ve put together a checklist of sorts of strategies to apply as you calculate the perfect length for your podcast episodes.
+And to help save you time, we’ve put together a checklist, of sorts, of strategies to apply as you calculate the perfect length for your podcast episodes.